-rigure 3-30 AP EDCA Parameters Queue: Queue displays the transmission queue.
-By default, the priority from high to low is Data 0, Data 1, Data 2, and Data 3.
-The priority may be changed if you reset the EDCA parameters.
-Data 0 (Voice) -Highest priority queue, minimum delay.
-Time-sensitive data such as VoIP and streaming media are automatically sent to this queue.
-Data 1 (Video) -High priority queue, minimum delay.
-Time-sensitive video data is automatically sent to this queue.
-Data 2 (Best Effort) - Medium priority queue, medium throughput and delay.
-Most traditional IP data is sent to this queue.
-Data 3 (Background) -Lowest priority queue, high throughput.
-Bulk data that requires maximum throughput and is not time-sensitive is sent to this queue (FTP data, for example).
+Queue: Displays the transmission queues: Data 0>Data 1>Data 2>Data 3.
 Arbitration Inter- Frame Space: A wait time for data frames.
 The wait time is measured in slots.
-Valid values for Arbitration Inter-Frame Space are from 1 to 15.
-Minimum Contention Window: A list to the algorithm that determines the initial random backoff wait time (window) for retry of a transmission.
-This value can not be higher than the value for the Maximum Contention Window .
+Valid values for AIFS are from 1 to 15.
+Minimum Contention Window: An input to the algorithm that determines the initial random backoff wait time (window) for retry of a transmission.
 Maximum Contention Window: The upper limit (in milliseconds) for the doubling of the random backoff value.
-This doubling continues until either the data frame is sent or the Maximum Contention Window size is reached.
-This value must be higher than the value for the Minimum Contention Window.
-Maximum Burst The Maximum Burst is a AP EDCA parameter that applies only to traffic flowing from the EAP devices to the client station.
+Maximum Burst This parameter applies only to traffic flowing from EAP to the client station.
 This value specifies (in milliseconds) the maximum burst length allowed for packet bursts on the wireless network.
 A packet burst is a collection of multiple frames transmitted without header information.
 The decreased overhead results in higher throughput and better performance.
-The valid values are multiples of 32 between 0 and 8192.
+Valid values for Maximum Burst are from 0 to 8192 and should be exactly divided by 32.